Other Exercises

 Oh, but you who philosophize disgrace and criticize all fears,

-a that he twirled around his diamond finger
+With a cane that he around his diamond ring finger

-As him in custody down to the station
+As they rode him in down to the station

 And booked William Zanzinger for first-degree murder.